![]() |

 server starts in the MVS side.
 The file transfer client sees USER prefix

 as its starting directory.
-Default is no
+Default is no, the file transfer

 server starts in the USS side.
 See Setting the File Transfer Home Location below for examples of using this variable.

-environment variable can be used to
+The SSH_SFTP_RECORD_TRUNCATE environment variable can be used to

-set the default value for the record_truncate
+set the default value for the record_truncate file transfer

 attribute.
-The valid values are yes
+The valid values are yes and no. The

 environment variable will be overridden by a matched transfer profile or the

-advice string if they contain the record_truncate
+advice string if they contain the record_truncate (or U)

 attribute.
-If none of these sources is available, no
+If none of these sources is available, no will be used.

-The SSH_SFTP_STAGEFS_CACHE_SIZE_LIMIT
+The SSH_SFTP_STAGEFS_CACHE_SIZE_LIMIT variable specifies

 staging cache size in bytes.
 It limits the use of system resources.
 The